 For more information about driving directions, and general advice to prepare for your private observing session, please see this post about attending an observing session at the Observatory.

 The type of weather required for astronomy is no less than a clear sky, which is a higher requirement than most outdoor events.
 If the day is nice with lots of nice puffy white clouds in the sky, that won’t do for celestial viewing, since those nice puffy clouds will obscure our targets in the sky!
 So, if we have weather issues, we may need to reschedule your session.
 I will do this three times before giving you an option for a refund.

 The phase of the moon generally determines how dark the sky might be.
 If you are interested in the Moon and the planets, a evening where there is a larger phase Moon would be better for you.
 Kids love the Moon, because it is bright and easy to see.
 But if you are interested in seeing deep sky objects, such as star clusters, nebulae, and galaxies, a night with a smaller phase Moon (or no moon at all) would be best.
 Bear in mind that we will observe in the early evening, so at any phase after Full, the moon will will rise later in the evening, which will allow for dark skies earlier.

 Moon Calendar provided by www.Der-Mond.org.

 - 1 to 5 persons – $50

 - 11 to 15 persons – $100

-Just fill out the form below to book your private observing session.
+Just select your desired date on the calendar, and fill out the form below to book your private observing session.

 Problems with this form?
 Contact Us.